“There’s nothing else we could have done to increase our profit in 2018!” – said no ecommerce business owner ever.

 Try out this reverse-engineering PLA structure, as well as our other tips, and leave us a comment if it worked for you.
 This could be the advanced technique you’ve been looking for to take your Shopping campaigns to the next level.
 We hope it helps you to smoke your competition, make more sales, and maximize your ROAS.

 As always, Google is continuously making changes to their Shopping campaigns.
 If you want to stay up to date with PLAs and everything else that happens in the PPC world, hit the “Subscribe me” button below for receiving our newsletter.
-Or, if you’re already testing Shopping campaigns and need help (or you want to free up some time), you can apply for a Free PPC Audit here, and we’ll gladly come up with suggestions to help you increase your ROAS.
+Or, if you’re already testing Shopping campaigns and need help (or you want to free up some time), you can request a PPC proposal, and we’ll gladly come up with suggestions to help you increase your ROAS.

 For more helpful PPC tips and tricks, check out our entire series of 100 days of Google Ads Help.